-We regularly run workshops and training to share best practice and help you improve your farm productivity and landscape health.
+We regularly run workshops and training to share best practice and connect you with regional networks.

-Visit our website or contact your local office to find out what events and programs are available.
+Visit your regional website or contact your local office to find out what events and programs are available.

 The meat industry levy, animal health rate and pest rate—what are they?

 The meat industry levy is a statutory levy collected on behalf of the NSW Food Authority.